Raising incomes for internally displaced persons and host communities

 Overall term: 2015 to 2019

-Almost six million Colombians have been displaced within their own country.
-Robbed of their livelihoods, they have settled on the outskirts of big cities.
-Most of these poverty areas have little or no access to public utilities or services.
-Very few people receive appropriate psychosocial support to help them deal with the often traumatic experiences they have had, and they often lack the stability and self-confidence to find new employment.
-Many of these displaced people get by as street vendors or in casual work on the informal labour market.
-It is almost impossible for them to access start-up capital to set up a small business.
-There is very little provision for this group, and the support that is available is only short-term.
-As a result, it is especially difficult for them to find economically viable employment.
-The Colombian Government wants to use the peace process to make it easier for this group and other disadvantaged people to gain regular employment.
+For a period of more than five decades, Colombia was gripped by armed conflict.
+The peace accord signed in 2016 between the guerrilla organisation FARC and the Colombian Government offers little hope of achieving comprehensive peace, as not all guerrilla organisations in Colombia have acknowledged the agreement.
+The root causes of the conflict still persist, including land disputes, inadequate access to natural resources and the abuse of human rights, which have taken the lives of at least 220,000 people.
+Almost eight million Colombians have been displaced within their own country.
+Robbed of their livelihoods, they have settled on the outskirts of large cities.
+Most of these illegal slum suburbs have little access to public utilities or state services.
+Very few people receive adequate psychosocial support to help them cope with the often traumatic experiences they have had, and they lack the self-confidence needed to secure new employment.
+Many of these displaced people get by as street vendors or through odd jobs on the informal labour market.
+It is almost impossible for them to access start-up capital to set up micro enterprises.

 Internally displaced persons and other disadvantaged groups are able to generate income to ensure their livelihood.